Heinz Knobloch: Early years

 Knobloch was born in Dresden, the son of a photographer.
 When his father became unemployed the family moved to Berlin in 1935.
 He started a commercial training with a publishing business in 1942, but in 1943 he was conscripted into the army and was sent as a soldier to France.

 Army life

-He deserted from the army near St. Lo in July 1944, shortly after the Normandy landings of the anti-German coalition armies.
+He deserted from the army near St. Lo in July 1944, shortly after the Normandy landings of the Allies.
 Knobloch spent the next four or so years as a Prisoner of War in the US and in Scotland.
-In the USA he gained hands-on experience in Alabama of the agricultural business (maize, sugar cane, ground-nuts/pea-nuts, tomatoes, cotton), in Pennsylvania, of industrial work, and in Virginia of timber logging and garbage disposal.
+In the USA he gained hands-on experience in Alabama of the agricultural business (maize, sugar cane, groundnuts/ peanuts, tomatoes, cotton), in Pennsylvania, of industrial work, and in Virginia of timber logging and garbage disposal.
 As a result of his transfer to Scotland in 1946 he was able to add road construction, fertiliser production, sheep wool processing and seed research to his list of experiences, and he also undertook a language course, receiving a "cum laude" (with distinction) diploma in English.